Skip to contents

 Value

-Invisibly returns a data frame with censoring counts and proportions.
+Invisibly returns a data frame with censoring counts and proportions, percentages, and interpretation flags.

 References